gyandeeps/gyandeeps.github.io/_posts/2018-06-11-aws-appsync-graphql.md

 * [Building Serverless React GraphQL Applications with AWS AppSync](https://tylermcginnis.com/building-serverless-react-graphql-apps-with-aws-appsync) by [Nader Dabit](https://twitter.com/dabit3)

-I don't have basic understanding on any of these topics then i would highly recommended learning about that before proceeding ahead.
+If you don't have basic understanding on any of these topics then I would highly recommended learning about that before proceeding ahead.

 ## What are we going to learn

 * Wire up AWS AppSync with all the config
-* Authentication using AWS Cognito
+* Authentication using AWS Cognito integration
 * Manage mutation and resolvers
 * Manage client state and server side state using apollo